 Kinkajous, also known as honey bears, are small, golden-brown rainforest-dwelling mammals that have become increasingly popular as pets.
 Celebrities such as Paris Hilton have been known to have a kinkajou as a pet but the rich and famous aren't the only ones who find these animals adorable.
 Making the decision to care for a kinkajou isn't to be taken lightly though, as these animals require a very special owner.

-- Size: Length varies somewhat among the subspecies, but in general the body length usually falls between 16 and 25 inches and the tail adds 15 to 20 inches, while weight can reach 7 pounds
+Adult Size: The kinkajou's body length varies somewhat among the subspecies, but it is usually between 16 and 25 inches, and the tail adds 15 to 20 inches.
+Its weight can reach 7 pounds.

 Kinkajous in the Wild